Kin The Know

 Along with its rich flavour, coffee provides a natural energy boost thanks to its caffeine content.
 This stimulant effect can increase alertness and ability to concentrate and even improve your mood when consumed in small doses.

-Coffee is a source of vitamin B2 and magnesium and may prevent the formation of gallstones by helping to break down cholesterol.
+Coffee is a source of vitamin B2 and magnesium and may prevent the formation of gallstones by helping to break down cholesterol; and a moderate amount of coffee each day is associated with a bunch of other health benefits [1].

 Two large studies have found that drinking coffee is correlated with living longer overall.
 Of course, there are plenty of other lifestyle factors involved in mortality, so there's no need to worry if you need to reduce your coffee consumption for any reason [2].